-- Salt and Ice Chilled: Adding salt to ice lowers its freezing point, which creates a solution that hovers around 8°F to 12°F (-13°C to -11°C), which is cold enough to freeze ice cream.
-Today’s models mirror the design of old hand-crank salt-and-ice ice cream makers, but instead come fitted with a motor that turns the paddle.
+- Salt-and-Ice-Chilled: Adding salt to ice lowers its freezing point, which creates a solution that hovers around 8°F to 12°F (-13°C to -11°C), which is cold enough to freeze ice cream.
+Today’s models mirror the design of old hand-cranked salt-and-ice ice cream makers, but instead come fitted with a motor that turns the paddle.

-- Canister Style: This style of ice cream maker comes with a removable coolant-line canister that needs to be frozen solid at 0°F (-18°C) before use.
+- Canister-Style: This style of ice cream maker comes with a removable coolant-lined canister that needs to be frozen solid at 0°F (-18°C) before use.
 Once frozen, the canister is cold enough to freeze the ice cream base.

-- Compressor Style: These units are self-chilling, getting down to a below-freezing temperature without ice or pre-freezing any parts.
-They can get as cold as -22°F (-30°C), however, it can take a while for compressor models to reach such chilly temps, while a fully frozen coolant-line canister will start out cold, resulting in a faster churn time.
+- Compressor-Style: These units are self-chilling, getting down to a below-freezing temperature without requiring ice or pre-freezing any parts.
+They can get as cold as -22°F (-30°C); however, it can take a while for compressor models to reach such chilly temps.
+A fully frozen coolant-lined canister will start out cold, resulting in a faster churn time.

-A well-designed paddle is a key to smoothly textured ice crystals, small globules of fat, and incorporating a sufficient amount of air.
-We’re looking for paddles that successfully scrape off the frozen base and evenly incorporate it along with air into the still-unfrozen base.
-If the paddle doesn’t encourage sufficiently fluid movement of the base in the canister, then the resulting ice cream may have an inconsistent texture.
+A well-designed paddle is key to smoothly textured ice crystals, small globules of fat, and incorporating a sufficient amount of air.
+We’re looking for paddles that successfully scrape off the frozen base and evenly incorporate it, along with air, into the still-unfrozen base.
+If the paddle doesn’t encourage sufficiently fluid movement of the base in the canister, the resulting ice cream may have an inconsistent texture.

-Besides testing the texture, flavor, and overrun of ice creams churned in each of the machines, we evaluated other features, as well.
-We want ice cream makers that are easy to use, with parts that are clearly marked, quickly assembled, and feature a user-friendly interface.
-Effortless cleanup is a must, so we chose to only test models with removable bowls and paddles.
+Besides testing the texture, flavor, and overrun of ice creams churned in each of the machines, we evaluated other features as well.
+We wanted ice cream makers that are easy to use, with parts that are clearly marked and quickly assembled, and that feature a user-friendly interface.
+Effortless cleanup is a must, so we chose to test only models with removable bowls and paddles.

-Although we’ve been referring to them as ice cream makers, these machines can make a variety of frozen desserts, from ice cream and frozen yogurt to sorbet and sherbet.
-We decided to test a variety of bases in each of the machines to find the units which can consistently tackle them all.
+Although we’ve been referring to them as "ice cream makers," these machines can make a variety of frozen desserts, from ice cream and frozen yogurt to sorbet and sherbet.
+We decided to test a variety of bases in each of the machines to find the units that can consistently tackle them all.
 Even though the machines’ churning mechanism doesn’t change, these frozen desserts all have textures distinct from ice cream due to the different components in each base.

-- American-Style Ice Cream: This style of ice cream is rich and high in fat, with plenty of overrun.
-American-style ice cream can be made with just milk and cream, as with Philly-style ice cream, or it can also have whole eggs or yolks, like New England-style frozen custard.
-Its unique ratios, distinct from creme anglaise, give these ice creams a high percentage of overrun, making the ice cream lighter.
+- American-style ice cream: This style of ice cream is rich and high in fat, with plenty of overrun.
+American-style ice cream can be made with just milk and cream, as with Philly-style ice cream, or it can also have whole eggs or yolks, like New England–style frozen custard.
+Its unique ratios, distinct from crème anglaise, give this style of ice cream a high percentage of overrun, making the ice cream lighter.
 This style is also held at a cooler temperature than gelato, so it’s firmer, for nicely formed scoops.

 - Sorbet: Sorbet contains no dairy, owing its texture to sugar and often the pectin and starches from fruit purées.
 Sorbets are often made from fruit purées and juices, but they can be in any flavor as long as there is no dairy of any kind.

-- Frozen Yogurt: Frozen yogurts are made primarily of yogurt, but can often also contain milk or cream.
+- Frozen yogurt: Frozen yogurts are made primarily of yogurt, but often also contain milk or cream.
 They are much lower in fat than ice cream and therefore have a slightly icy texture.

 Churning Ice Creams

-We decided to start the testing by making a classic American-style vanilla ice cream.
-We opted for the double vanilla ice cream recipe from Stella’s cookbook, Bravetart: Iconic American Desserts.
 This ice cream base contains egg yolks, is high in fat and sugar, and is meant to have a high percentage of overrun so it’s light and easy to scoop from the freezer.
-We churned two 1-quart batches in each machine and measured the amount of overrun, the time it took to churn each batch, and evaluated the texture of each.
-The ice cream was tasted both immediately after churning while at the soft-serve stage, as well as after ripening overnight in the freezer.
+We churned two quart-sized batches in each machine and measured the amount of overrun and the time it took to churn each batch, then evaluated the texture of each.
+The ice cream was tasted both immediately after churning, while at the soft-serve stage, and after ripening overnight in the freezer.

-Because of those differences, the effects of paddle design and aeration are more apparent in frozen yogurt, sorbet, and milk ice.
+Because of those differences, the effects of paddle design and aeration are more apparent in frozen yogurt, sorbet, and ice milk.
 Differently shaped paddles create different churning motions.
 We found that asymmetrical paddles were better at churning the bases in an even swirling motion, incorporating more air, which resulted in slightly higher overrun and softer texture.